openmediavault/openmediavault-docs/administration/access_rights_management.rst

 Privileges
 ^^^^^^^^^^

-The button opens a window that displays all current exisiting |sf| and their privileges for selected user from the grid.
+The button opens a window that displays all current existing |sf| and their privileges for selected user from the grid.
 How the privileges are stored is described further down in the `shared folder <#shared-folder>`_ section.